dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/filesystem/basic.md

 Full list of `filesystem` resource parameters:

 * `bucket_url` - full URL of the bucket (could be a relative path in the case of the local filesystem).
 * `credentials` - cloud storage credentials of `AbstractFilesystem` instance (should be empty for the local filesystem).
-We recommend not to specify this parameter in the code, but put it in secrets file instead.
+We recommend not specifying this parameter in the code, but putting it in a secrets file instead.
 * `file_glob` -  file filter in glob format.
 Defaults to listing all non-recursive files in the bucket URL.
 * `files_per_page` - number of files processed at once.
 The default value is `100`.
 * `extract_content` - if true, the content of the file will be read and returned in the resource.
 The default value is `False`.